 During 2017 the college launched a 20 year estates masterplan producing a vision for our city centre sites (Hele Road and Queen Street) to accommodate a projected 30% growth in students over this period.
-The planning framework is currently being agreed with Exeter City Council and the first phase, a student residential building is currently subject of a planning application at the Hele Road site.
-The intention is that 60 students will use this facility from September 2019.
+The planning framework is currently being formalised with Exeter City Council, with a target of April 2019 for approval.
+The college is already pushing forward with the construction of a new gym and dancefloor at our Queen Street campus generating 6 new teaching spaces as a consequence.

+In addition, the College is about to launch a new Apprenticeship and Employment Hub on Queen Street (newly leased premises).
 As part of its sports and wellbeing strategy the college is continuing to develop the Exwick / Flowerpot faculty in the centre of Exeter in partnership with Exeter City Council.
-A new cricket wicket has been installed, tennis courts resurfaced and a new 3G artificial grass football / rugby surface will be completed by December 2017.
-These facilities provide outstanding outdoor teaching facilities in the centre of the city, serving both our students and the local community.
-To complete this strategy, the college is in the final stages of securing an asset sale for the Wear Barton playing fields.
+A new cricket wicket has been installed, tennis courts enhanced and a new 3G artificial grass football / rugby surface was completed in year.
+These facilities provide outstanding outdoor teaching facilities in the centre of the city, serving both our students and the local community

-The college continues annually to invest in IT and smaller scale estates projects, for instance with the replacement of the main Hele Road boilers at a cost of nearly £0.5m during 2017.
+The college continues annually to invest in IT and smaller scale estates projects, for instance with the replacement of the main Hele Road boilers at a cost of nearly £500k during 2017/18 and the continuation of a small capital process for faculties and departments to bid into each year.